mquinodo/AutoMap/README.md

 #### Required arguments
 Option | Value | Description
 --- | --- | ---
---vcf | STRING | Single VCF file or list of VCF files of the individual(s) to analyse, separated with commas --genome | [hg19/hg38] | Genome build used in the VCF file --out | STRING | Output directory in which the directory with the individual name will be created
+--vcf | STRING | Single VCF file or list of VCF files of the individual(s) to analyse, separated with commas (--vcflist can be used instead)
+--genome | [hg19/hg38] | Genome build used in the VCF file --out | STRING | Output directory in which the directory with the individual name will be created